Hair salons, restaurants reopen in Bradford County

 Even a temporary power outage didn’t stop the Stylin’ Station from opening their doors Friday.
 Eyewitness News spoke to all who are thrilled to have salons open again.

 “I really can’t describe how exciting it is.
 It is.
 We are just so thrilled to be back,” salon owner Kimberly Shafer said.
-“Yesterday taking all the phone calls for the appointments and talking to the people we haven’t seen in 8 or 9 weeks or longer.
+“Yesterday taking all the phone calls for the appointments and talking to the people we haven’t seen in eight or nine weeks or longer.
 They’re ready to come back.”

 “Big time.
 My hair is never this long.
 Feels like it’s going in my neck and in my ears.
 I usually wear it short so today is really exciting,” Shiela Evans, a client at the salon said.